Jet Boat Ride +Milford Sound Discover More Cruise

 - 3 hour Discover More Milford Sound Cruise

-- Picnic lunch and complimentary tea and coffee on board your Milford Sound cruise
+- Complimentary tea and coffee on board your Milford Sound cruise

 - Visit to the Milford Sound Underwater Observatory

-KJet: Every hour on the hour, 10am to 4pm.
-Leaves from Main Town Pier, Queenstown.
+KJet: Every hour on the hour, 10am till late.
+Leaves from Main Town Pier or Frankton Marina, Queenstown.
 Check in is 15 minutes before departure.

 SEE SOUTHERN DISCOVERIES IN ACTION